 The legal right to be accompanied at meetings is narrow.
 The law entitles an employee to be accompanied at a disciplinary hearing by a Trade Union representative or work colleague only.
 It may be appropriate to take a broader approach for disabled employees, perhaps allowing a friend or family member from outside the workplace to attend as a companion.

-A number of recent cases bring home the point that an employee should consider allowing an employee with special needs to be accompanied by a companion with specialist skills.
+A number of recent cases bring home the point that an employer should consider allowing an employee with special needs to be accompanied by a companion with specialist skills.

 For example, in the case of Di Benedetto v Guy's and St Thomas' NHS Foundation Trust the Claimant, a kitchen assistant who had a learning disability and low IQ, was called to a disciplinary hearing after an ambulance driver alleged that she had spat in his drink.
 However the letter calling her to the hearing contained long words and phrases she did not understand and she was not provided with representation.
 The Employment Tribunal found that it would have been reasonable to provide her with an advocate, in the form of a learning disability advisor, as well as using more appropriate language in correspondence.